 In these illustrations, you cannot see the images or make out the shapes, lines, and colors.
 Or, you just see broken pieces of words and letters flashing here and there like scattered pieces of a glass flashing and glittering all over the floor.
 That's what hearing with hearing aids are like for many, but not for all.

 Another aspect of hearing sounds with hearing aids for some Deaf people is something that prompt them to remove the aids from their ears.
-That something is grima.
-It's like hearing the sound of fingernails scratching on the blackboard.
+That something is grima -- it's like hearing the sound of fingernails scratching on the blackboard or chalkboard.
 But, perhaps more like, since there are all kinds of sound, it's more like a mixed sound of fingersnails, knives, balls, hammers, cottonballs, whatever you name, scratching, hitting, stomping on the blackboard.
 It can be headaching.

 It's not uncommon that Deaf people are asked.
 "Hey, did you know that there is a technology available that helps you hear?"
-So naive.
-But, also microagression.
+Not only it's a naive, but it's also microaggression.

-It's no surprising that some deaf persons decide to get rid of the hearing aids and cochlear implants in response to hearing oppression, painful experiences of audism, or such.
+It's no surprise that some deaf individuals decide to get rid of the hearing aids and cochlear implants in response to physical pains, in combination with hearing oppression or audism.

 Eyeglasses are helpful for most seeing people but not always for blind people.
-Likewise, hearing devices are helpful for deafened elders, but not for all deaf people.
+Likewise, hearing aids are helpful for deafened elders, but not for all deaf people.